jotavare/42-resources/README.md

 - [Gen-2](https://research.runwayml.com/gen2) - Generate novel videos with text, images, or video clips. ...
 No lights.
 No camera.
 All action.

 #### Others
+- [Hugging Face](https://huggingface.co) - Trained AI models to use with other AI tools.
 - [Futurepedia](https://www.futurepedia.io) - Largest AI tools directory.

 - - - -